Kigoma Region: Geography

 Kigoma Region resides in the northwestern corner of Tanzania, on the eastern shore of Lake Tanganyika.
-The region lies at about 5° south and 30° east of Greenwich.
-The region is bordered to the north by both Burundi and the Kagera Region.
+The region lies at about 5° south and 30° east of Greenwich and is bordered to the north by both Burundi and the Kagera Region.
 To the east, it is bordered by the Geita Region and Tabora Regions, to the south by the Katavi Region, and to the west by Lake Tanganyika, which forms a border with the Democratic Republic of the Congo.

 The region's total area is 45066 km2, of which 37037 sqkm is land and 8029 sqkm is water.
 The region's total area is just 161 km2 less than that of Estonia.
 As of 1998, approximately 20,000 km2 was in forests and 12,000 km2 was suitable for grazing or farming.

 Kigoma Region is on a plateau that slopes from the northeast at about 1,750 m down to 800 m at the shore of lake Tanganyika.
 The topography in the north and east is gently rolling hills that gradually become steeper as they get closer to the Albertine Rift margin.
 The most important river is the Malagarasi, with the Luiche and the Ruchugi being the two other major rivers draining the region.